 |As soon as the Notice of Award and Acceptance is accepted

 The exception is if the chairholder demonstrates that the research requires hiring someone from outside Canada.
-In such cases, the chairholder must follow the federal regulations of Human Resources and Skills Development Canada, which stipulate that employees working in Canada who are not Canadian citizens or permanent residents must comply with all federal employment regulations.
+In such cases, the chairholder must follow the federal regulations of Employment and Social Development Canada, which stipulate that employees working in Canada who are not Canadian citizens or permanent residents must comply with all federal employment regulations.

 Institutions may use a reasonable portion of Chair funds (calculated based on a rational methodology) to pay for the indirect costs related to its chairholders’ research.
-Expenses used for this purpose must contribute towards the costs of supporting the institution’s chairholders and their programs of research.
+Expenses used for this purpose must contribute to the costs of supporting the institution’s chairholders and their programs of research.
 This portion of the award must only be used to pay for eligible expenses as outlined on the Research Support Fund website.

-For Canada Excellence Research Chairs, an amount of up to 25 per cent of the direct costs of research (e.g., consumables, small equipment, travel, knowledge sharing and dissemination) may be used to pay for the indirect costs of research related to the Chair.
-For example, if $8 million of the award is spent on the direct costs of research, up to $2 million may be spent on the indirect costs of research.
-The salary, benefits and recruitment costs for the chairholder are excluded from the calculation of direct and indirect costs.
-However, salaries and benefits for highly qualified personnel (e.g., research technicians, research associates, postdoctoral fellows) hired to work on the chairholder’s program of research would constitute direct costs of research.
+An amount of up to 25% of the direct costs of research (e.g., consumables, small equipment, travel, knowledge mobilization) may be used to pay for the indirect costs of research related to the Chair.
+For example, if $8 million of the award is spent on the direct costs of research, up to $2 million may be spent on the indirect costs of research over the term of the Chair.
+This portion of the award must only be used for eligible expenses as outlined on the Research Support Fund website.

 Other types of eligible expenses

 - the cost of professional and technical services;